Chapter 03 - Metamorphosis

 "I'm pulling demons out of innocent people," Sam answers.

-"Use the knife," Dean angrily shouts at him.
+"Use the knife," Dean angrily shouts.

 "That what Ruby want you to think?
 Huh?
 Kind of like the way she tricked you into using your powers?
 Slippery slope, brother.
 Just wait and see.
 Because it's gonna get darker and darker and God knows where it ends."
 Dean turns to Addison.
 "You should've told me about this the minute that I came back."